Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Early rise analysis with Gaussian Processes

 We applied the Gaussian Process (GP) regression separately to the X-ray light curves from EP/WXT (0.5--4\,keV) and \maxi\ (3--20\,keV), as well as to the \lco\ optical data.
 To incorporate the two early EP/WXT upper limits without biasing the model, we introduced ``pseudo-measurements'' at half the reported upper-limit values, with uncertainties equal to half those values.
 This approach encodes the one-sided nature of the non-detections with a conservative 1$\sigma$ error while preventing the GP model from being over-constrained.

 Figure\,\ref{Fig:early-rise-GP} shows the GP models overlaid on the data, highlighting the outburst onset and early evolution across energy bands.
-We estimate the onset of the outburst in the soft X-rays as the latest time at which the outburst could have plausibly begun, identified as the last intersection between the upper bound of the 95\% confidence interval from the EP/WXT GP model and the estimated quiescent level, as determined via backward extrapolation.
-Based on this criterion, the enhanced X-ray activity likely began earlier than approximately MJD 60557, at $T_0-10 $ d.
+We estimate the onset of the outburst as the latest time at which the outburst could have plausibly begun, identified as the last intersection between the upper bound of the 95\% confidence interval from the EP/WXT GP model and the estimated quiescent level, as determined via backward extrapolation.
+Based on this criterion, the enhanced activity likely began earlier than approximately MJD 60557, at $T_0-10 $ d, for the X-rays and earlier than MJD 60542, at $T_0-25 $ d, in the optical band.

 Also in this case, the above estimate relies on the smooth extrapolation provided by the GP model.
 Since the earliest EP/WXT measurements are upper limits, a sharp steepening or discontinuity in the X-ray flux just before the first detection cannot be excluded a priori.
 In that case, the actual outburst onset could have occurred later than inferred.
 Our estimate should therefore be interpreted under the assumption of a continuous rise and therefore as a lower limit for the true start of the outburst in the X-ray band.